An Unexpected Key to Joy

 When I first truly understood and believed the good news that Jesus died for my sins and took away the guilt and the judgments leveled against me, giving me his very own life, I realized immediately that God had set me free from relating to him through religious rules keeping and church affiliation!
 Nothing the Catholic Church ever did or taught gave me the kind of joy, life, and freedom I experienced through being born again by faith in Christ.
 This began my escape from religion, whose tentacles are long and clutching.

 Religious systems are always performance based, manipulative, and fear inducing.
-They offer no assurance.
+They offer no assurance that we are going to heaven.

 The Jews tried to relate to God through a religious system, too.
 They believed that if they kept the Law of Moses, they were good.
 If they failed to keep it, they would die.
 Since Christianity is directly descended from Judaism, many Christians fall into such thinking.
 It’s pretty simple, as long as we are able to stay on the right side of the scale.
 Unfortunately, no one can do that.
 God gave the Law to expose our hopeless situation.
 We are all sinners who deserve to die.